thiago-23/coffee-stop/README.md

 ### W3C Validator

-W3C Markup Validator were used to valitade each page of the project to ensure there no syntax errors.
+W3C Markup Validator were used to validate each page of the project to ensure there were no syntax errors.

 [W3C Validator](https://validator.w3.org/)